 Are there LDS churches I can attend?

-Currently there are not any LDS temples in Russia.
+Currently there are not any LDS temples in Russia (but one was just announced in the April 2018 conference).
 Members in Russia travel to nearby countries to visit the temple and you can, too!
 Volunteers have plenty of vacation time to travel to nearby countries and you can visit other LDS temples in Europe like in Ukraine, Finland, or Sweden.

 Is it safe?